SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Xp cap changed 500 -> 1000
 - Xp cost to change battalion set to 0
-- Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)
-- Saudi Arabia, Yemen & Oman has been merged into Middle East Trade Federation (Neutral Trade Nation)
-- Tibet & Bhutan has been merged into Himalayan Trade Federation (Neutral Trade Nation)
-- Uruguay has been annexed and cored into Argentina
-- Nepal has been annexed and cored into British Raj
 - Ahistorical focus paths of playable countries have been hidden
 - Added 50% more building slots in each state
 - Added impassable terrain around Gibraltar